 Sam sat at her desk, shoulders slumped.
-This was the third time her boss had spoken to her about the proposal today.
+This was the third time her boss had spoken to her about the report today.
 It was due in a few days and she noticed her manager’s nagging getting worse.

 Not in my experience.
-Over the years I’ve seen many “hovering” leaders who wait anxiously for their team to deliver something, unable to relax until it’s completely done with.
+I’ve seen many “hovering” leaders who wait anxiously for their team to deliver something, unable to relax until it’s done.
 It’s not that they want to be this way.
-It’s simply because they have a lack of trust in the ability of their team.
+It’s simply because they have a lack of trust in their team to deliver.

 Lack of trust has a tendency to ruin productivity and leads to micromanagement.
 Many leaders have difficulty learning to let go, and a lack of trust is often the root cause.

-1. Lack of trust kills productivity
+1. Lack of Trust Kills Productivity

 Leaders will start to spend much of their time monitoring the work of their team.
-Instead of letting people get on with the task, they will ask more questions and interrupt the process.
+Instead of letting people get on with the work, they will ask more questions and interrupt the process.

-Not only does this kill productivity for the leader, but it also ruins the team member’s flow and autonomy.
+Not only does this kill productivity for the leader, it also ruins the team member’s flow and autonomy.
 They aren’t able to work solidly for long until the questions start.

 All of these actions will make you a less effective leader.
 Until you learn to trust.